 In comparison with many of the popular North American coastal retirement destinations, one of the most desirable attributes of Tamarindo is the affordable tropical setting.
-It is possible for a couple to live in Tamarindo on a monthly budget of $2,000, and unique from many other Central American destinations, Tamarindo also offers luxury living, should that be what you’re looking for.
+It is possible for a couple to live in Tamarindo on a monthly budget of $2,000 to $3,000, and unique from many other Central American destinations, Tamarindo also offers luxury living, should that be what you’re looking for.
 Aside from housing, the two most costly budget items will be electricity and imported goods.

 Sometimes the scariest part of retiring abroad is the thought of being far from family and friends, but amidst all the things that make Tamarindo a postcard-perfect destination, what many expats enjoy most is the instant sense of community they experience here.
 With a mix of locals, retirees, digital nomads, and surfers from around the world, people tend to be friendly and welcoming, and newcomers don’t stay “new” for long.
 In addition to the ease and accessibility of air travel, this helps calm some of the common nerves before the big move.